 - Invite friends or family over to watch a film, game, or videos on an outdoor TV or computer.

 - Cook and serve a nice, hot dinner outside.
 Grill a pizza, burgers, or cook a pot of chili or a hearty soup.
 Enjoy coffee and s'mores over a fire pit afterward.

-- Play beer pong, board games, or another outdoor game.
+- Play beer pong (or use soda), board games, or another outdoor game.

 - If it's snowing, build snowmen, decorate, and enjoy hot beverages as you admire your work.